raul23/pyebooktools/examples.rst

 ========
 EXAMPLES
 ========
-Examples to show how to use execute the different subcommands from the script `ebooktools.py`_.
+Examples to show how to execute the different subcommands from the script ``ebooktools.py``.

 .. contents:: **Contents**
    :depth: 2